 Are you a small business owner with a blog?
 Is the blog successful?
-Well, if it’s not I might have a hunch why…
+If it’s not, I might have a hunch why…

 …and it has everything to do with content strategy.